THE RAYCHEL “MAD HATTER” GEORGE STORY

 They soon outgrew the space and in February of 2020 their friend Teresa Patterson told them that the retail space next door would be available to rent on March 1st.
 Mad Hatter and The GYPSY wasted no time and rented the location at 5836 SW Topeka Blvd. with plans for the Grand Opening on April 1st.
 On March 25, 2020 the State of Kansas went into Quarantine due to the Coronavirus Pandemic.
 Tattoo, Piercing and Art Studio’s were not essential businesses.

 During the lock down Mad Hatter and The GYPSY busied themselves with making their studio the best it could be and anxiously awaited word of when they could open.
 That word came on May 18, 2020.
-The Artist Alley Studio has been opened since and has experienced a thriving and steady business thanks to the hard work that Mad Hatter and her husband have put into it as well as the Blessings of God.
+The Artist Alley Studio opened and experienced a thriving and steady business thanks to the hard work that Mad Hatter and her husband put into it as well as the Blessings of God.

-In February of 2022 Mad Hatter was diagnosed with Stage Two Triple Negative Breast Cancer.
-Her Portrait work, for the time being, has been placed on the back burner while she battles the cancer.
-Her survival rate is 60-70% but don’t count this former Highschool Boxer out.
-Mad Hatter is a fighter and though the Immunotherapy leaves her weak, sore and exhausted she is determined to fight and win.
+However shortly after signing the lease Mad Hatter was diagnosed with Stage Two Triple Negative Breast Cancer.
+Her Portrait work, teaching and paint party dreams for the time being, had been placed on the back burner while she battled the cancer.
+Her survival rate was 60-70% but the cancer progressed to stage 4 and at one point Mad Hatter was given only 90 days to live.
+But you couldn’t count this former Highschool Boxer out.
+Mad Hatter was a fighter and though the Immunotherapy left her weak, sore and exhausted she was determined to fight and win.

-Through all of her health issues whether Schizophrenia, Alcoholism or Cancer Mad Hatter keeps fighting because she knows her life is precious and that she matters to so many people.
-Mad Hatter has two driving goals in her life; to one day be re-united with her son so that he will know that she is not dead as he has been told.
-She also wants to continue to create her art.
+Through all of her health issues whether Schizophrenia, Alcoholism or Cancer Mad Hatter kept fighting because she knew her life was precious and that she mattered to so many people.
+Mad Hatter had two driving goals in her life; to one day be re-united with her son so that he would know that she is not dead as he had been told.
+She also wanted to continue to create her art and live her dream.
+However, she would not live to see either one of those things come to pass.
+On July 22, 2024 just 6 days shy of her 44th Birthday and 8 days shy of her and The GYPSY’s Wedding Anniversary Mad Hatter passed away from a massive Coronary from Diabetes II and Kidney Failure.

-Mad Hatter specializes in memorials.
-She often does charitable art.
-Mad Hatter often says, “I love giving someone an image of someone lost as if it was an extra moment they could never have.”
-Her Artistic Portrait Creations flow onto paper from pencil, pen, charcoal and crayon.
-When it comes to Portrait Art the Mad Hatter is unsurpassed.
-She will again create!
+Mad Hatter specialized in memorials.
+She often did charitable art.
+Mad Hatter often said, “I love giving someone an image of someone lost as if it was an extra moment they could never have.”
+Her Artistic Portrait Creations would flow onto paper from pencil, pen, charcoal and crayon.
+When it came to Portrait Art the Mad Hatter was unsurpassed.
+She would have made an amazing art teacher and an entertaining paint party hostess.
+She will again create art posthumasly through The Mad Hatter’s Tea Party Art!

 MEET The GYPSY: